ngordon68/FoodStoreApp/README.md

 # My Role + Objectives

 - Code up a MVP(Mininum Viable Product) of a food store app for Eastern Market
-- Learn and implement Swift and Swiftui
+- Take Hi-Fi specifications and translate to Xcode app
 - Work with my fellow coder and designer to bring our Hi-Fi prototype to life
 - Test UI and UX through documentation
 - Test code to find any inconsistencies